Logan Valley Mall

-Logan Valley Mall is a regional shopping mall in Altoona, Pennsylvania, United States.
-It is currently anchored by JCPenney and Macy's and features over 60 stores and services on two levels.
+The Logan Valley Mall is a regional shopping mall that is located in Altoona, Pennsylvania, United States.
+It is currently anchored by JCPenney and features more than 40 stores and services on two levels.

 History

+20th century

-Logan Valley Mall opened in November 1965 as an open-air shopping center with Sears, Weis Markets and a few small shops.
-In 1966, JCPenney was constructed and the mall was enclosed for a grand opening on June 8, 1967.
+The Logan Valley Mall opened in November 1965 as an open-air shopping center with Sears, Weis Markets and a few small shops.
+JCPenney was built in 1966, and the mall was enclosed for a grand opening on June 8, 1967.
 In May 1976, a four-screen movie theater opened in the mall.
 In 1979, another expansion was completed by Crown American with the construction of Hess's department store.
-By the mid-1990's, the mall had over 100 stores and services.
+By the mid-1990's, the mall had offered more than one hundred stores and services.

-In the early morning hours of December 16, 1994, a fire of unknown origin broke out in the G.C.
+During the early morning hours of December 16, 1994, a fire of unknown origin broke out in the G.C.
 Murphy store and quickly spread through most of the original section of the mall, which did not have fire sprinklers.
-15 stores and 9 kiosks were destroyed and dozens more were damaged.
+Fifteen stores and nine kiosks were destroyed and dozens more were damaged.

 A three-phase plan was immediately laid out to reconstruct the mall.
-The first phase beginning in 1995 started with a new store, Kaufmann's, which was added to the far end of the mall to replace the then-vacant Hess's.
-The already built, undamaged two-story portion of the mall was renovated, and these renovations included changeovers such as the re-branding of Wall To Wall Sound & Video to The Wall and temporary relocation of restaurants such as Wong's Wok.
-Another phase one project was the construction of a new two-story section to replace the portion damaged by the fire.
-This was completed in May of 1996.
+The first phase, beginning in 1995, started with a new store, Kaufmann's, which was added to the far end of the mall to replace the then-vacant Hess's.
+The already-built, undamaged, two-story portion of the mall was renovated to include changeovers, such as the re-branding of Wall To Wall Sound & Video to The Wall and temporary relocation of restaurants such as Wong's Wok.
+Another phase one project was the construction of a new, two-story section to replace the portion damaged by the fire.
+This was completed in May 1996.
 Phase two consisted of opening a new three-story parking garage and a new eight-screen Carmike Cinema.
-Phase three was completed in 1997 and included the openings of a new larger JCPenney store closer to Sears and a new food court on the renovated second floor of the old Penney's store.
+Phase three was completed in 1997 and included the opening of a new larger JCPenney store closer to Sears and a new food court on the renovated second floor of the old Penney's store.